mbianchidev/klab-cli/README.md

 kubelab-cli is a command line tool that empowers developers to effortlessly create, manage, and destroy Kubernetes clusters on popular cloud providers such as AWS, Azure, and GCP, obtaining Terraform code and easy yaml configs in return.

-Additionally, it enables users to easily manage products on top of the clusters, such as NGINX, and deploy them using various methods like deployment, operator or custom (like Helm, and Kustomize - coming soon).
+Additionally, it enables users to easily manage products on top of the clusters, such as NGINX, and deploy them using your own configuration as deployments, operators, CRDs...

 ## Features